Julia117/Automatic_Documentation_System/README.md

 ### 2. Add Documentation

-This project will automatically generate documentation for a repository.
+This project will automatically generate **detailed** documentation for a repository.
 It will do so by parsing the code using *tree_sitter* library.
-Then it will divide files into chunks (e.g. class, function) and,using Langchain and Groq, will generate documentation.
+Then it will divide files into chunks (e.g. class, function) and, using Langchain and Groq, will generate documentation.
 I ended up using two LLMs:
 **"llama-3.1-8b-instant"** and **"openai/gpt-oss-20b"**.
 They both showed good results.

 Example: